 - This event has passed.

-Following the successful completion of this course, you will be able to:
+Following this course, you will be able to:

-- Know the importance of the Longest Path and Float in scheduling
+Know the importance of the Longest Path and Float in CPM scheduling

-Instructor: Joseph R. Hellenbrand (Capital Project Management, Inc.) – Joseph Hellenbrand is an Schedule Engineer at Capital Project Management, Inc. Mr. Hellenbrand has more than 25 years of experience in construction and project management, planning, scheduling, engineering, and claims analysis, in the private and public sectors.
+Joseph Hellenbrand is a Schedule Engineer at Capital Project Management, Inc. Mr. Hellenbrand has more than 25 years of experience in construction and project management, planning, scheduling, engineering, and claims analysis, in the private and public sectors.
 He is knowledgeable in critical path method (CPM) scheduling, damages assessment, project controls, site logistics and construction from project initiation to completion.

 Cancellation Policy: Registration is financially binding unless cancelled 1 week prior to the date of the class/event.